pyindent/BookManagement/README.md

 ![Vue Logo](/src/assets/logo.png "Vue Logo")
 ![Django Logo](/src/assets/logo-django.png "Django Logo")

-Welcome to the documentation for the Django Vue Book Management App – a sleek example application integrating Vue.js and Django Rest Framework.
+Welcome to the documentation for the Django Vue Book Management App – an exemplary application that demonstrates the seamless integration of Vue.js and Django Rest Framework.
+This professionally crafted app is renowned for its sleek design and responsiveness, achieved through the implementation of Vuetify.

 ## Technologies Used